openstack/kayobe/doc/source/configuration/reference/hosts.rst

 configured via ``chrony_ntp_servers``, and by default the ``pool.ntp.org`` servers are used.

-Internally, kayobe uses the the `mrlesmithjr.chrony
+Internally, kayobe uses the `mrlesmithjr.chrony
 <https://galaxy.ansible.com/mrlesmithjr/chrony>`__ Ansible role.
 Rather than
 maintain a mapping between the ``kayobe`` and ``mrlesmithjr.chrony`` worlds, all variables are simply passed through.
 This means you can use all variables that